hknistanaki/CPSC-491-WFF/README.md

 ## AI Disclosure

-- AI was used to help generate README.md, start-dev.sh, stop-dev.sh, server.js
+- AI was used to help generate README.md, start-dev, stop-dev, server.js